Zero-X: Thunderbirds Are Go (TV series)

 The Zero-X first appears in an episode of the remake series Thunderbirds Are Go: "Signals, Part 1".
-During its launch, the Zero-X is stolen by The Hood for its lightspeed engines.
-Soon after, the engines begin to overload and threaten to create an extinction event on Earth.
-Jeff Tracy boards the Zero-X and attempts to take control while the Hood ejects in the only escape capsule.
-As Jeff attempts to take the Zero-X into space, there is a massive explosion and the craft is presumed destroyed.
-Eight years later, a distress signal is detected coming from the Oort cloud, seemingly from Jeff.
-International Rescue attempts to recover the Zero-X escape capsule, believing it to be the key to understanding how Jeff survived and his current situation.
-After analysing footage from the capsule, they determine that the witnessed explosion was actually an aftershock of the Zero-Xs engines firing at full power and that the Zero-X entered the Oort Cloud.
+During its launch, the Zero-X is stolen by the Hood for its lightspeed 'T-drive' engines.
+Soon after, the engines begin to overload and threaten to create an extinction-level event on Earth.
+Jeff Tracy boards the Zero-X and initially confronts the Hood, who ejects in the only escape capsule after Jeff tells him the T-drive engine is about to explode.
+Jeff takes control and pulls the ship up towards space.
+As he reaches space, a massive explosion occurs and the craft is presumed destroyed.
+Eight years later, an encrypted distress signal is detected coming from the Oort cloud.
+Brains manages to decode it, and International Rescue learns it may have come from Jeff.
+They then search and recover the Zero-X escape capsule, believing it to be the key to understanding how Jeff survived and his current situation.
+After analysing footage from the capsule, they determine that the witnessed explosion was actually an aftershock of the Zero-Xs engines firing at full power and that the Zero-X was propelled at faster than light speed into the Oort Cloud.
 In "The Long Reach, Part 1", remains of the Zero-X are discovered on a minor planet where Jeff has survived for eight years.

 Jeff is rescued by his sons in a new Zero-X called the Zero-XL, which has a very different design: it launches upright like a space rocket and incorporates Thunderbirds 1, 2, 3 and 5 (with Thunderbird 4 held in Thunderbird 2s module), all of which can now operate in space.
 The Zero-XL has a crew of six, namely the five Tracy brothers and Brains.